AI prompts

 The first number is the latest close price.
 The score -0.26 means that it is very likely to see the price lower than the current close price.

-If the score exceeds some threshold specified in the model then buy or sell signal is generated which means that it is a good time to do a trade.
-Such notifications look as follows:
+If the intelligent indicator exceeds some threshold specified in the model then buy or sell signal is generated:

 # Training machine learning models (offline)